datastaxdevs/workshop-spring-quarkus-micronaut-cassandra/README.md

 ## Objectives

-- 🎯 Give you an understanding and how and where to position Apache Pulsar
+- 🎯 Creating a ToDo app on multiple Java platforms (Spring Boot, Quarkus, Micronaut)

-- 🎯 Give an overview of  streaming and datascience ecosystem**
+- 🎯 Data drivers for the app to connect to Astra

-- 🎯 Give you an understanding of Apache Cassandra NoSQL Database
+- 🎯 Java Native and the respective platforms

-- 🎯 Create your first pipeline with streaming and database.
+- 🎯 [Stretch] Building a native app on each of the platforms

 - 🚀 Have fun with an interactive session